srobo/website/_events/sr2020/southampton-kickstart.md

 If you are unable to attend Kickstart, please [let us know][teams-contact] so we can arrange another way to get you your kit.

-We'll have desktops available for students to use, however feel free to bring personal laptops if you prefer.
+We'll have some desktops available for students to use, however bringing your own devices is highly recommended.

 ## Directions